site logo

 The rest of the War

-Promoted to Lieutenant Colonel in July 1863, and wounded in action at Cedar Creek, VA in October 1864.
-He was wounded at Ft.
-Stedman, VA in April 1865 an was at home on furlough at War's end.
+He was promoted to Major (to date from 11 June 1862 and promoted to Lieutenant Colonel on 2 July 1863.
+He was briefly in command of Hoke's brigade in November and December 1863, and was wounded again, in action at Cedar Creek, VA on 19 October 1864.
+He was wounded for the third time at Ft.
+Stedman, VA in April 1865 and was at home in Morganton, NC on furlough at war's end.
+He was paroled there on 16 May 1865.

 After the War

-He was President of the Western NC Railroad, in the North Carolina General Assembly, and held other public offices 1874-94.
+By 1870 he was in Morganton, NC, a railroad superintendent.
+He was later President of the Western NC Railroad, a member of the North Carolina General Assembly, and held other public offices 1874-94.

 References & notes